Collision Avoidance Maneuver Optimization with a Multiple-Impulse Convex Formulation

-Figure \ref{exTrj} highlights the thrust arcs on the primary trajectory (with the pentagram indicating the conjunction point) and Fig. \ref{exDvComp} shows the details of the impulses in the \gls{rtn} directions.
-The thrust arcs' optimal location is spread along the portion of the orbit opposite to the conjunction.
-The total $\Delta v$ is $0.2042$ m/s, requiring 34 impulses.
-Figure \ref{exDvComp} shows that the optimal maneuver has components in the radial and, to a lesser extent, in the out of plane directions.
-It is remarkable how each minor iteration of the problem is solved in approximately ~12 ms and 14 iterations, allowing for a complete solution in less than 0.1 s.
-This computational time is required to solve a large optimization problem entailing 800 optimization variables, 200 second-order cone constraints, one inequality constraint on the squared Mahalanobis distance, and simple bounds.
-By contrast, the \gls{nlp} method described in Sec. \ref{algo:NLP}, requires, when it reaches convergence, thousands of iterations and a few minutes to achieve a comparable solution starting from a random feasible guess.
+Figure \ref{exDvComp} shows that the optimal maneuver has components in the radial and, to a lesser extent, out of plane directions.
+Remarkably, each minor iteration of the problem is solved in approximately ~12 ms and 14 iterations, allowing for a complete solution, in around 0.15 s.
+This computational time requires solving a large optimization problem entailing 800 optimization variables, 200 second-order cone constraints, one inequality constraint on the squared Mahalanobis distance, and simple bounds.
+By contrast, the \gls{nlp} method described in Sec. \ref{algo:NLP} requires, when it reaches convergence, thousands of iterations and a few minutes to achieve a comparable solution starting from a random feasible guess.

-As previously discussed, it is not guaranteed that the minor iterations converge to the original non-convex problem's global optimum.
-Convergence to a local minimum can occur depending on the selected starting point for the minor iteration.
+As mentioned in Sec. \ref{consLin}, it is not guaranteed that the minor iterations converge to the original non-convex problem's global optimum.
+Convergence to a local minimum depends on the selected starting point for the minor iteration.
 However, as the optimal solution lies on the admissible region's elliptical boundary, we can investigate the objective function's behavior on this boundary.
 This analysis is done by sampling the ellipse with $M$ points and solving $M$ convex optimization problems in which a terminal equality constraint substitutes the keep-out zone one.
-Figure \ref{EllipseDv} shows the results for $M = 300$, where the pentagram indicates a local minimum (0.2139 m/s) and the hexagram the global one (0.2042 m/s) analyzed in the previous figures.
-The examined cases have similar objective function structure, with the two minima located at the opposite side of the ellipse and corresponding to thrust mainly aligned with either the tangential or the anti-tangential direction.
-These two minima can be identified by starting the minor iterations with two points on the ellipse with opposite coordinates.
+Figure \ref{EllipseDv} shows the results for $M = 300$, where the pentagram indicates a local minimum (213.9 mm/s) and the hexagram the global one (204.2 mm/s) analyzed in the previous figures.
+For short alert times or a limited duration of the maneuver, it was observed that the objective function has two minima located on opposite sides of the ellipse and corresponding to thrust mainly aligned with either the tangential or the anti-tangential direction.
+In these cases, the two minima can be identified by starting the minor iterations with two points on the ellipse with opposite coordinates.